Updated: Feb 27

 I recommend to all our LTE customers that they turn off the receiver once a week for 15 minutes and reboot everything.

-Additionally, Fast Internet USA recommends (LTE and Satellite) to schedule any programs on your computer, phone or tablet that update to off hours so no interruption in the intensity of internet connection.
+Additionally, Fast Internet USA recommends (LTE and Satellite) to schedule any program updates or system scans on your computer, phone or tablet to "off hours" (like 9pm to 3am) so there would be no interruption in the intensity of internet connection.